 What are the advantages of class A amplifiers?

-The one key advantage of class A topology is high fidelity, ie the best sonic performance.
+The critical advantage of class A topology is superlative sonic performance.

 Basics

-Class A amplifiers deliver the smoothest, most euphonic sonic performance and the lowest objectionable distortion.
+Class A amplifiers deliver the smoothest, most euphonic sonic performance.
 That’s why class A is used in high-end designs despite its shortcomings and why the very best amplifiers are class A, where cost is no object.
-There is no disputing this, nobody with any education or understanding of amplifier design would argue this and so that’s an important point to note.
+The best class A amplifiers are MOSFET or tube-based designs from my experience.

-But Mike, I heard a cheap Chinese class-A tube amplifier and it sounded like sh%t!
+But Mike, I listened to a cheap Chinese class-A tube amplifier and it sounded like sh#t!

 Compromises

-This is all well and good where the required power output is very small, such as a headphone amplifier or preamplifier like my Accuphase C-280V, which operates in class A, but at low power.
+Now, if the required power output is very small, such as a headphone amplifier or preamplifier like my Accuphase C-280V, class A is no problem and not that expensive to implement.
 Dissipating such low power is relatively easy.
-Big amplifiers running in class A have to be large and very substantially built to cope with this constant high power demand, 100% duty cycle and high heat dissipation.
+Big amplifiers running in class A have to be large and very substantially built to cope with this constant high power demand, 100% duty cycle and high heat dissipation, however.

-As a result, class A amplifiers are big, heavy and need excellent ventilation.
-This means that some environments won’t be well suited to class A amplifiers.
-My power amplifier delivers only about 10 Watts per channel of class A and the Liquid Audio listening room gets a bit warm in summer, let me tell you!
-Good A/C is essential when running class A amplification.
+Such class A power amplifiers are big, heavy and need excellent ventilation.
+Some environments/use cases won’t be well suited to class A amplifiers.
+My new Accuphase A-75 class A power amplifier weighs 45kg and delivers a very conservatively rated 60 Watts per channel into 8 Ohms (measures over 120 Watts in fact).
+Good A/C is essential when running class A amplification like this beast!

 Bottom Line

 With these overbuilt designs come advantages though, like massive power supplies and premium, heavy-duty parts that can cope with the load.
-These build factors also deliver sonic advantages of their own, so class-A amplifiers tend to just be better all around.
+These build factors also deliver sonic advantages of their own, so class A amplifiers tend to just be better all around.
+The best-sounding ones are the MOSFET types, like the A-75.

-So, the disadvantages of class-A amplifiers such as high cost, constant high power dissipation, electricity bills, carbon footprint, size and weight must also be taken into account.
-Class A amplifiers have the highest cost per Watt, so cheap consumer designs avoid the use of class A.
+The disadvantages of class A design such as high cost, high power dissipation, increased electricity bills, and large size and weight must be taken into account.
+Class A amplifiers have the highest $/Watt ratio and are therefore not found at the lower end of the consumer spectrum.

-For the best sound, whether it be using tubes or transistors, class A is the gold standard.
+For the best sound, whether tube or solid-state, class A is the gold standard.

 Scroll to Top